py2ai/py2ai.github.io/_posts/2020-11-1-Real-time-streaming-protocol-and-opencv-in-Python.md

 rtsp://UserName:Password@IpAdress:Port/Streaming/Channels/ChannelID

 According to your settings, give the parameters in the link and use in your opencv projects.

+# Experiment of live webcam stream on webcam